IllusionMods/KoikatsuModdingTools/README.md

 Koikatsu Modding Tools is a work in progress, please report any bugs you may find.
 If you are interested in contributing to development, these are the things that need to be done.

 * Create a pretty UI for creating list files
-* Load vanilla shaders for objects in the scene so that previews are more accurate OR edit the dummy shaders to be closer to the original
 * Write instructions and tutorials for all types of mods with pictures and explanations of all parts of the mod
-* Automatically apply color correction to textures
+* Option to apply color correction to textures
 * Automatically generate textures for low poly

 ## Credits
 Enimaroah: SB3UGS and updating it to support shader replacement, and also for the script which removes excess bones from imported .fbx files (for Blender .fbx compatibility)

 Marco: List file editor UI which I still have yet to finish

+Essu: Coding help and advice